What's behind Russia's disinformation campaign in Georgia? | DW | 24.11.2020

-Logging onto their computers in the morning just over a year ago, civil servants and NGO fact checkers saw an unlikely sight.
-Over 15,000 Georgian websites had been hacked to display the disgraced former Georgian President Mikhail Saakashvili with a message: "I'll be back."
+Logging onto their computers in the morning just over a year ago, civil servants and NGO fact-checkers saw an unlikely sight.
+Over 15,000 Georgian websites had been hacked to display a photo of the disgraced former Georgian President Mikhail Saakashvili with a message: "I'll be back."

 Russian disinformation campaigns are seen by security experts as following a "4D model:" dismiss the critic, distort the facts, distract from the main issue and dismay the audience.